Police seek witnesses after Toronto's 18th homicide in 2022 | CBC News

 Toronto police have closed a stretch of Ontario Street in the city's downtown core as officers canvass the neighbourhood for witnesses and surveillance tape.

-A man was found "suffering from some injuries" near Ontario Street and Shuter Street around 8 p.m. on Saturday, according to police spokesperson Const.
+A man was found "suffering from some injuries" near Ontario and Shuter streets at about 8 p.m. on Saturday, according to police spokesperson Const.
 Laura Brabant.

 Brabant says it's too soon for a suspect description, but police are hoping to have more information to share later on Sunday.